hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

   frame mode.
 However in the interpolated movement mode, changing fps, doesnt allow one to change the rate of playback.

-* c -> to change the background color
+* b -> to change the background color

+* c -> enter send-record-coded-mode

+  If working in RobocupSoccerSim monitor live mode, then

+  * 0 -> send the initial handshake (dispinit) command to the server

-* 1 -> If working in the RobocupSoccerSim monitor mode, this allows to send the kick-off (dispstart) command to the server.
+  * 1 -> send the kick-off (dispstart) command to the server.

+  * any other key -> exit send-record-coded-mode

 * Internal debug cmds